 5. Forét

 Founded by Jeppe Meier and Jesper Finderup in 2014 based on a shared love of the outdoors (forét means ‘forest’ in French), Danish label Forét seeks to create timeless designs that translate from indoors to outdoors.
-Pieces are dually suitable for hiking and casual office wear, with highlights including chore coats and structured trousers rendered in heavy-duty twill.
+Pieces are equally well-suited to hiking as they are to casual office wear, with highlights including chore coats and structured trousers rendered in heavy-duty twill.
 A sartorial inveiglement to explore the great outdoors, the Forét collection is a skin to a breath of fresh air, with pared-back silhouettes executed in nature-inspired colours.

 6. Norse Projects